accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Activate the **screen reader**.
-1. Locate on the screen the fields of the same kind that need to be grouped together (for example, the fields for entering the different sequences of digits in a credit card code).
+1. Identify on the screen the fields of the same kind that need to be grouped together (for example, the fields for entering the different sequences of digits in a credit card code).
 1. Check that
 	- when the focus is placed on the first field, information is displayed identifying the group to which the field belongs (although this is important for users, it is not required that the grouping information is displayed on each of the form fields, but only on at least the first field in the grouping);
 	- the information returned is relevant, i.e. that it enables the nature of the grouping to be understood.